mp3000mp/gantt-gen/README.md

 composer migr
 ```

-Copy .env to .env.local and adapt to your configuration
+Copy .env.example to .env and adapt to your configuration

 License